msulima/msulima.github.io/_posts/2014-05-09-start-a-blog-with-jekyll.markdown

 ### Basic settings

-Before you write your first post you might want to fill basic info about yourself and change some environment settings.
+Before writing your first post you might want to fill basic information about yourself and change some environment settings.
 What I changed in `_config.yml` is:

 {% highlight yaml %}
 email: # Empty, because every email harvester could get it